Artemisia annua & artemisinin: history & research – Herbal D-tox 🍃 | Produits 100% naturels

 Pascal B., 58 years old

 "Intrigued by the history of this plant, I wanted to try the herbal tea.
 I drink it occasionally after heavy meals.
 The bitterness is present but not unpleasant for me.
-I find it beneficial for my digestive comfort.
+I find it pleasant for my digestive comfort.
 A pure product, with nothing else, is exactly what I was looking for."

 Marie L., 33 years old